gregvish/grepunch/README.md

 Asume the following scenario.
 Alice and Bob have internal IP addresses behind symmetric NATs:

-Alice -- NAT_A <-------> NAT_B -- Bob
+`Alice -- NAT_A <-------> NAT_B -- Bob`

 1) Alice sends a GRE packet to the IP of NAT_B.
-This makes NAT_A pass the packet to NAT_B, and configures NAT_A to pass any incoming packet _from_ NAT_B to Alice.
+This makes NAT_A pass the packet to NAT_B, and configures NAT_A to pass any incoming GRE packet _from_ NAT_B to Alice.
 2) NAT_B receives this unsolicited GRE packet and drops it.
 3) Bob sends a GRE packet to the IP of NAT_A.
-This makes NAT_B pass the packet to NAT_A, and configures NAT_B to pass any incoming packet _from_ NAT_A to Bob.
+This makes NAT_B pass the packet to NAT_A, and configures NAT_B to pass any incoming GRE packet _from_ NAT_A to Bob.
 4) This packet arrives at NAT_A, which will now pass this packet to Alice due to step 1.
 5) Bidierectional comms have been established!